gordongest/campsite/README.md

 - Compare the given search dates to any existing reservations and check whether the dates overlap or do not leave a sufficient gap.
 - Return the campsites which are not reserved and/or do not present any conflicts.

-In building the core function, I chose to take a largely functional approach using higher-order functions when possible to avoid mutation of data as well as achieve reduced space complexity and simplify testing.
+The core function is built using a functional approach to avoid mutation of data, simplify testing, and reduce space complexity.

 ### Assumptions and considerations

-While considering the task, I made several assumptions:
+The program is built around a few assumptions drawn from the supplied data:
 - The dates specified in the provided JSON file refer to nights, rather than days.
 This is evidenced by a reservation that both begins *and* ends on June 1, 2018.
 - Because of that, searching for dates that are immediately adjacent to existing reservations is acceptable.
 - There is no restriction on the minimum length of a reservation.